VAN-AD: Visual Masked Autoencoder with Normalizing Flow For Time Series Anomaly Detection: Conclusion

 \section{Conclusion}

-In this paper, we investigate the transferability of pretrained large-scale vision models to time series anomaly detection, offering a new perspective beyond conventional Text-based and TS-based methods.
-By exploiting the structural similarity between images and time series, we propose VAN-AD, a novel framework that integrates masked autoencoder and normalizing flow for TSAD.
+In this paper, we investigate the transferability of pre-trained vision models to time series anomaly detection, offering a new perspective beyond conventional Text-based and TS-based methods.
+By exploiting the structural similarity between images and time series, we propose VAN-AD, a novel framework that integrates pre-trained visual masked autoencoder and normalizing flow for TSAD.
 To adapt MAE to this task, we design ADMM to alleviate the over-generalization issue in reconstruction, and develop NFM to model the global probability density of normal patterns, thereby addressing the limited local perception of MAE.
 Extensive experiments on multiple benchmark datasets demonstrate that VAN-AD consistently outperforms state-of-the-art methods across different evaluation metrics.
 We hope that this work can provide useful insights into cross-modal transfer for time series anomaly detection.
-In future work, we plan to: (1) explore other large-scale vision models for TSAD, for example, leveraging CLIP to perform contrastive learning on time series for anomaly detection; and (2) investigate more general and efficient time-series-to-image representations and adaptation mechanisms.
+In future work, we plan to: (1) explore anomaly generation techniques to synthesize realistic anomalous patterns, thereby alleviating class imbalance and improving anomaly detection under data-scarce settings; (2) incorporate LLM-based text modeling into the current framework to enable multi-modal anomaly detection~\cite{hu2026mindts,he2026harnessing,chowdhury2026t3time}; and (3) investigate more challenging settings, such as time series anomaly prediction, where anomalous events need to be identified before they occur~\cite{chen2025red,park2025will}.